The Digital Education Newsletter

 How I use your data

-I will send you newsletters to your email address, addressing you by name: all of my newsletters open with a message from me beginning "Dear <your name>".
+I will send you newsletters to your email address, addressing you by name: all of my newsletters open with a message from me beginning something like "Hi <your name>".
 I don't send different newsletters according to any interest you've expressed in particular topics or products by clicking on links; so you won't be sent targetted advertising.

 You can unsubscribe at any time by clicking on a link at the bottom of the newsletter.